It’s about doing what matters most.

 Conclusion

-Faith at home isn’t built in a day, it’s built in the pattern of your days.
-Every worship song you play, every scripture you read, every dinner conversation you shift toward God, every prayer whispered over your child…it all matters.
+Faith at home isn’t built in a day – it’s built in the pattern of your days through consistent daily faith practices at home.
+Every worship song you play, every Scripture you read, every dinner conversation you shift toward God, every prayer whispered over your child… it all matters.
 And God will honor every seed you plant.

 And watch God transform your home from the inside out.